jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Product/Code/System Maintenance/Deep Learning Setup.md

 sudo ./bandwidthTest
 ```

-With this we are ready with our system to use CUDA and NVIDIA GPU.
+With this, we are ready with our system to use CUDA and NVIDIA GPU.

 ## Installation of CUDNN

-Go to Nvidia's site and download cuDNN ( I myself used cuDNN 5.1) you will get almost 98MB file now extract the contents and go to the extracted folder
+Go to Nvidia's site and download cuDNN ( I myself used cuDNN 5.1) you will get almost 98MB file.
+Extract the contents and go to the extracted folder

 ```sh
 cd /cuda